 Normal seasons of life will make kids feel out of sorts.
 Large pandemics can shake their very cores.
 We have to get on their level and remind them that it is normal to feel out of sorts, and that we will help them sort whatever they need help sorting out.

-Read Also: Raising Kids with Strong Faith– Read these essential tips on activities you can do with your kids everyday to lead them to a strong faith!
+Read Also: Building a Strong Christian Family– Read these essential tips on activities you can do with your kids everyday to lead them to a strong faith!

 In the midst of helping our kids sort out their feelings, we have to bring them back to the truth as often as we can.
 It is so important not to preach at them, or “bible thump” them to the truth.